rider-rebooted/win_brenda_console/README.md

 Frame formats such as JPEG etc. can now be selected.

-03/01/2016 **UPDATE - Sub-frame rendering now an option** Sub-frame rendering is now an option.
-Choose "frame settings" in the "setting up your farm" menu.
+03/01/2016 **UPDATE - Sub-frame rendering now an option** Choose "frame settings" in the "setting up your farm" menu.
 Also there is a "job summary" available too.
 Various other improvements.

 Features